pxslip/db-studio/docs/extensions/creating-extensions.md

 ---
-description: A guide on how to scaffold your Directus Extension.
+description: A guide on how to scaffold your DB Studio Extension.
 readTime: 5 min read
 ---

 # Creating Extensions

-## Scaffolding your Directus Extension
+## Scaffolding your DB Studio Extension

 The easiest way to start developing extensions is to use the `create-directus-extension` utility: